 Our sense from the responses is that there are a number of process issues with the HBS from a client point of view.
 First, our understanding is that it can take some time for the process to activate or indeed de-activate, and that this can also be the case where people wish to amend or cancel an amount payable, thereby resulting in ostensible or actual arrears accrual.
-Second, changes in circumstances such as securing unemployment, moving home, a reduction in payment, changed payment type, or increase in rent or utility to deal with such changes quickly, seamlessly and accurately.
+Second, changes in circumstances such as securing unemployment, moving home, a reduction in payment, changed payment type, or increase in rent or utility charge, can cause particular problems as the systems in place appear ill-equipped administratively to deal with such changes quickly, seamlessly and accurately.
 Furthermore, arrears can accrue as a consequence, particularly where such changes bring a claimant above the 25% limit.
 One suggestion here is the creation of an online platform to deal with such changes more expediently; another is that notification could take place by phone.